You don’t need to be a digital marketing guru to grow sales using the web. But, you definitely need to know what content marketing is.

-Here are the bare essentials of what anyone should know and do to content market their business, side hustle or personal brand.
+Here are the essentials of what anyone should know and do to content market their business or side hustle.

 What is content marketing?

-Content marketing is sharing information that’s helpful, interesting, and useful to people who are relevant to your business.
+Content marketing is sharing information that’s meaningful and interesting to people who are relevant to your business.

 There are three types of content: